hushmirror/docs/protocol/README.md

 ## Defeating "First Timestamp Estimator" (FTE)

+The idea of a FTE comes from "Anonymity Properties of the Bitcoin P2P Network" at https://arxiv.org/pdf/1703.08761.pdf by Giulia Fanti and Pramod Viswanath.
+We thank Guilia Fanti for their feedback on this section.

 Dandelion is one way to try to defeat it, but the internals implementation is complex and can potentially add new attacks, which is why it was never merged into Bitcoin.
 Monero does have Dandelion, but attacks such as BADCACA show it is still vulnerable to Sybil Attacks.
 Dandelion++ is an improvement to Dandelion that fixes many issues with the original Dandelion algorithm, but so far it seems no cryptocoin fully implements it, likely because of the complexity of how it changes network and mempool internals.

 Hush was motivated by the question "What is the simplest way to defeat the first timestamp estimator?".
-We also wanted to optimize for very bad conditions, of Sybil Attacks that run 50-99% of nodes, not small Sybil Attacks when the attacker runs less than half the nodes in the network.
+We also wanted to optimize for relatively bad conditions, of Sybil Attacks that run up to 49% of nodes.
+Sybil attacks of 50% or more of the network are very powerful and no cryptocoin, to our knowledge, has come up with a method to protect against them.
 Implementing Dandelion requires changing how the mempool works and we also wanted to avoid that, since it's very hard to know if new vulnerabilities are being introduced.

 Hush's method to defeat the FTE is choosing a *random subset of peers* at transaction relay time, and only relaying the transaction to those peers.